smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/React Native/index.md

 This guide is not meant to walk you through how to make a React Native app but help you integrate SDL into an existing application.
 We will show you a basic example of how to communicate between your app's JavaScript code and SDL's native Obj-C code.
 For more advanced features, please refer to the React Native documentation linked above.

 ## Integration Basics
 Native API methods are not exposed automatically to JavaScript.
 This means you must expose methods you wish to use from SDL to your React Native app.
 You must implement the `RCTBridgeModule` protocol into a bridge class (see below for an example).
 Please follow [SmartDeviceLink Integration Basics](Getting Started/Integration Basics) for the basic setup of a native SDL `ProxyManager` class that your bridge code will communicate with.
 This is the necessary starting point in order to continue with this example.
-Please make sure you also set up a simple UI with buttons and some text on the SDL side.
+Also set up a simple UI with buttons and some text on the SDL side.

 ### Creating the RCTBridge
 To create a native module you must implement the `RCTBridgeModule` protocol.
 Update your `ProxyManager` to include `RCTBridgeModule`.